-Audio-Technica, also known as Audio Technica or AT, a privately owned company headquartered in Japan, was founded in 1962 and employs approximately 740 people.
-It reported $230.9M in revenue as of 2024 and is a tier 1 media tech buyer.
-The company specializes in the design and manufacture of audio equipment, initially known for phonograph cartridges.
-Its current product portfolio includes microphones, headphones, wireless systems, turntables, and various electronic products developed for both home and professional use.
+Audio-Technica, a privately owned company headquartered in Japan, was founded in 1962 and employs approximately 740 individuals.
+The company reported $230.9M in revenue as of 2024 and functions as a tier 1 media tech buyer.
+Audio-Technica specializes in designing and manufacturing audio equipment.
+Initially known for phonograph cartridges, the company creates microphones, headphones, wireless systems, turntables, and electronic products for home and professional use.

 Similar Companies